 My Approach to Counselling and Psychotherapy for Individuals, Couples, and Groups, in Lincoln and London.

-I see couples individually and/or together, usually for a fixed number of sessions, but sometimes for an open-ended period of time.
+I see couples individually and/or together, usually for an agreed number of sessions, but sometimes for an open-ended period of time.
 These sessions are sixty minutes long.

 I also facilitate reflective practice groups for staff, experiential groups for students, team building groups for employees, and supervision groups for group and individual psychotherapists and counsellors.

 I am a UKCP registered clinical supervisor.
 I have supervised training psychotherapists (group and individual) and counsellors as well as qualified professionals, over many years, usually on an ongoing basis but also for short periods to address a particular issue eg. working with survivors of child sexual abuse.
 My approach is to facilitate reflective practice in a relationship of trust, encouraging the use of parallel process in supervision to further understanding.
-I am currently facilitating reflective practice groups for staff at the charity Hestia and I am a clinical supervisor for the Wimbledon Guild Counselling Service.
+Apart from supervising other practitioners in private practice, I also am facilitate reflective practice groups for staff at the charity Hestia.
+I have also been a clinical supervisor for a South London Counselling Service.

 I am a member of the Universities Psychotherapy and Counselling Association and the Neuropsychoanalysis Association.

 For my fees, please see the Taking the Next Step page.